RMG 100 - Guide to appropriations

 Not all portfolios prepare a PAES.
 Only those entities for whom the government has agreed to change funding through the Appropriation Bills listed in the previous paragraph need produce a PAES.
 Finance has issued the following guidelines on the format and printing of the PAES:

-- Guidance to Preparing the 2016-17 Portfolio Additional Estimates Statements [ 1.1 MB]
+- Guidance for the Preparation of the 2016-17 Portfolio Additional Estimates Statements [ 905 KB]

-- Guidance to Preparing the 2016-17 Portfolio Additional Estimates Statements [ 239 KB]
+- Guidance for the Preparation of the 2016-17 Portfolio Additional Estimates Statements [ 239 KB]

 Last year's version of the PAES guidance is available for reference when entities prepare annual reports:

 Under the Australian Constitution, liability for Commonwealth taxes cannot extend to the Commonwealth or to a Commonwealth entity.
 Nevertheless, Commonwealth entities generally pay and collect Goods and Services Tax (GST) on the same basis as other Australian entities.

 A framework has been implemented for the Commonwealth, underpinned by the "The New Tax System" legislation, to make Commonwealth entities subject to taxation on a notional basis.
 The A New Tax System (GST, Luxury Car Tax and Wine Tax) Direction 2015 replaced the Finance Minister's (A New Tax System) Directions 2005 and continues to give effect to the parliament’s long standing intention that Commonwealth entities are to be notionally liable to pay certain taxes.
 The Direction applies only to entities that cannot be made liable to taxation by a Commonwealth law, for example non-corporate Commonwealth entities such as departments of state which are legally part of the Commonwealth.
 Additional information about the GST and indirect tax reforms is available at the Australian Taxation Office.

 Appropriations and reporting